 Following issuance of a building permit by Island County, the district went to bid for demolition of the existing facility and construction of the district's new headquarters fire station.
-Unfortunately, the impact of the pandemic and worldwide economic factors, the bids receive for this project were substantially higher than originally forecasted.
-District staff have engaged in a concerted effort to generate additional funding streams to offset the increased expense of this project.
-Contingency plans are in place for issuance of councilmanic debt to bridge any shortfall with debt service paid from the district's general levy.
+Unfortunately, the impact of the pandemic and worldwide economic factors, the bids receive for this project were \$2.7 million dollars higher than originally forecasted.
+As part of our contingency plan, issuance of a councilmanic bond debt to bridge shortfall was approved by the board of fire commissioners.
+With debt services for this LTGO bond to be paid from the district's general levy, this presented a huge, multi-decade long financial burned.
 Additional detail is provided in the bond fund and bond redemption fund sections of the budget.